 THE WORK OF our GOVERNORS

-We have a clear vision of the direction of the school and define how this will be delivered through our School Development Plan.
+We are refining the vision for our Surrey Oak Federation, which reflects its motto Growing in Belief.
+We already have a clear vision for the direction of St James Primary and define how this will be delivered through our School Development Plan.

 - to ensure accountability with effective performance management procedures and monitoring of staff